LeagueDAO/NomoDropMechanic/README.md

 ```

 ## Testing
-The NomoPlayersDropMechanic contract is thoroughly unit tested using
+The NFTAirdropMechanic contract is thoroughly unit tested using
 [Hardhat's testing framework](https://hardhat.org/tutorial/testing-contracts.html#_5-testing-contracts)
 support.
 To run the unit tests: